ppawel/osm-activity-server/README.md

 OpenStreetMap Activity Server is a simple server that is a central component of the activity stream implementation for the OpenStreetMap project.

-## Umm, right... but what is his "activity stream" you speak of?
+## Umm, right... but what is this "activity stream" you speak of?

 According to Wikipedia: